vdabhi123/SentinelArtifactExtract/README.md

 4. Hunting Query based on Solution.

 # How to Execute
-The powershell can be uploaded to Azure Cloudshell.
+1.The powershell can be uploaded to Azure Cloudshell.
-User need to provide the Solution(Data Connector) Name.
+2.User need to provide the Solution(Data Connector) Name.
-Output file would be like Sentinel_Analytics_Rules_SOLUTION_NAME.csv.
+3.Output file would be like Sentinel_Analytics_Rules_SOLUTION_NAME.csv.
-Download and verify the Analytical Rules.
+4.Download and verify the Analytical Rules.